DoD Innovation Ecosystem

 The commercial market is a key source of innovative solutions to solve the Department’s toughest problems.
 The DoD has a vast collection of opportunities to leverage innovation occurring among entrepreneurs and non-traditional vendors.
 The DoD Innovation Ecosystem organizations seek to find and explore the latest advances in dual use technologies that are needed for the future fighting force such as artificial intelligence, robotics, 3-D printing, augmented reality, autonomy, quantum computing, resilient networks, swarming, human systems, space, and cybersecurity.

 Transitioning commercial technology at scale, especially those solutions requiring experimentation and maturation, to a program of record is still a work in progress.
-There are still chasms between those who understand the potential (the innovation ecosystem organizations) and those who can fulfill the potential (DoD program offices).
+There are still chasms between those who seek to understand the potential (the innovation ecosystem organizations) and those who enable program insertion (DoD program offices).

 This page provides insight for those navigating the DoD innovation ecosystem to help make those critical connections between solution providers and government acquirers so that more commercial cutting-edge solutions can be scaled to meet user requirements.

 The innovation organizations currently known to the authors are described below.
 Omissions are unintentional, and we will update when new organizations are brought to our attention.

 OSD: DARPA | Defense Innovation Marketplace | Defense Innovation Unit | DEFENSEWERX | DoD Labs | Doolittle Institute | ERDCWERX | MGMWERX | National Security Innovation Network | Rapid Innovation Fund | Rapid Reaction Technology Office | SOFWERX |